 - the punishment set out in the confidentiality agreement

 If you find yourself in this type of situation, it could be helpful to speak with a legal professional.

 One of my colleagues did something that goes against our office policy.
 Do I need to report this to my employer?

 It depends.
 In general, you must be honest with your employer about what is going on in your workplace because it is part of your obligation to be loyal to him.
 Your employer may have a procedure for you to follow to discretely reveal what is going on.

 It is important to note, however, that the obligation of loyalty does not require you to report everything that goes on in your workplace.
 You must report incidents that could have a negative impact on your workplace or your employer’s business.

 Also, if your employer asks you about an incident involving a colleague, the obligation of loyalty requires you to tell him the truth, even if it means reporting your colleague.
 Remember that the duty of loyalty requires you to put your employer’s interests above your own.

-For example, if John sees a colleague leaving work five minutes before the end of the day, this is not going have a major impact on his employer, so he does not need to say anything.
-On the other hand, if John sees a colleague stealing money from the company's cash register, his employer needs to be notified because this is damaging to the company's interests.
+For example, if John sees a colleague leaving work five minutes before the end of the day, this is not going to have a major impact on his employer, so he does not need to say anything.
+On the other hand, if John sees a colleague stealing money from the company’s cash register, his employer needs to be notified because this is damaging to the company’s interests.